This Simple Worksheet Will Help You Save Money on Groceries — Every Time

-But if you’re a regular TPH reader, you probably also know there are myriad ways to save big on groceries, so long as you take the time to plan and strategize your shopping trips.
+But you probably also know there are myriad ways to save big on groceries, so long as you take the time to plan and strategize your shopping trips.

 But luckily, there’s a way around that cost, too.
 It just takes a little investigative footwork.

 Save Money on Groceries — Every Single Time

 Since prices can vary wildly between retailers, you can save a lot by switching to the store that charges least for your staples.

 For the purposes of the post, I tried to stick to common household staples you may have in your own kitchen.